playmobaio/leagueio/README.md

 ## Local Development

-`npm start`: Cleans the dist folder before copying over non ts files to corresponding folder in dist (Pleas make sure it is enumerated in one of the tasks see package.json) and also transpiles typescript to js and serves code from `dist` folder.
-Run this when confirming that feature works with transpiled JS.
+`npm start`: Run this when confirming that feature works with transpiled JS.

 `npm run build:live`: Use this command to develop on typescript.
 It will watch all *ts files under src/ and restart the server if a file changes.